trofi/trofi.github.io.gen/posts/195-dynamic-linking-ABI-is-hard.rst

 But such relocations are unwelcome in linux systems.
 They have a few disadvantages:

 - [insecurity] **.text** sections that contain **TEXTREL**s need to be mapped with **RWX** permissions.
-- [inefficiency] Fixing up these relocation has to be done before before program takes control.
+- [inefficiency] Fixing up these relocation has to be done before program takes control.
   Even if code will never be executed.
 - [inefficiency] Each fixed relocation unshares code page where relocation was fixed up.